 The Society organises lectures, exhibitions, musical events, talks and other functions and activities by mainly Brazilian and British participants.
 Talks have been given on subjects ranging from political and cultural issues, to Brazilian sport and cuisine, to travel and tourism issues.

 A varied and lively social calendar includes events such as cachaça tasting, churrascos, samba lessons, film screenings, and caipirinha parties.
 The Society works verly closely with the very active cultural department of the Embassy of Brazil and promotes its activities, many of which are held in the Embassy itself.

 The Society is passionately committed to raising funds for Brazilian charities which address the needs of the underprivileged, especially children.
-Indeed, the Society’s councilors regard this work as the organisation’s core function.
-Fundraising is usually carried out by means of social events, the biggest of which is the carnival ball held at a prestigious venue in London.
-The ball, which consists of a formal dinner dance with live samba groups and other Brazilian musicians, has attracted as many as 800 people in recent years and has become part of the Brazilian social calendar.
+Indeed, the Society’s councilors regard this work as one of the organisation’s core functions.
+Fundraising is usually carried out by means of social and cultural events.

 You can follow the Anglo-Brazilian Society on Facebook or on Twitter @anglobrazsoc